aponamarev/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, sharp corner steering, and left and right cameras.
-The created dataset was normalized to achieve a uniform distribution of steering angles (in the ground thrueth).
+The created dataset was normalized to achieve a uniform distribution of steering angles (in the ground truth).

 For details about how I created the training data, see the next section.